Professor of English

 James M. Aton was born in Louisville, Kentucky, in 1949 and was educated there in Catholic schools.
 He received a B.A. in English from Spring Hill College in Mobile, AL, in 1971; an M.A. in English from the University of Kentucky in 1977; and a Ph.D. in American Literature from Ohio University in 1981.
 He has taught in the Department of English at SUU since 1980, where he is Professor of English.
 He teaches classes in Writing, Mythology, American Studies, and Continental European Literature.

 Aton has twice been a Visiting Fulbright Scholar in American Studies, first in 1989-90 at Gadjah Mada University in Yogyakarta, Indonesia, and second in 1997-98 at Sichuan University in Chengdu, Peoples Republic of China.

-Aton is the father of Jennifer Wilks Aton, a registered dietician at Seattle Children's Hospital.
+Aton is the father of Jennifer Aton Parietti, a registered dietician at Seattle Children's Hospital.
 He is an avid river runner, skier, hiker, and backpacker.